Uni-Parser Technical Report: Algorithm Framework

 \subsection{Cross-column and Cross-page Consolidation}

 After establishing the per-page reading order, the system further consolidates items that are visually separated but semantically continuous:

-\begin{itemize} \item \textbf{Cross-column merging:} reconnecting paragraph fragments split by column boundaries using text-flow continuity and linguistic coherence. \item \textbf{Cross-page merging:} linking entities that span pages---such as long tables, multi-step reaction schemes, or running paragraphs---based on layout carry-over cues and semantic consistency. \item \textbf{Multi-modal linkage:} associating diagrams with their identifiers or descriptions even when they appear on adjacent pages. \end{itemize}
+\begin{itemize} \item \textbf{Cross-column merging:} reconnecting paragraph fragments split by column boundaries using text-flow continuity and linguistic coherence. \item \textbf{Cross-page merging:} linking entities that span pages---such as long tables, multi-step reaction schemes, or running paragraphs---based on layout carry-over cues and semantic consistency. \item \textbf{Multimodal linkage:} Associating diagrams with their corresponding identifiers or descriptions, even when they appear on adjacent pages.
+Representative examples are provided in Appendix~\ref{appendix:cross_example}. \end{itemize}

 This second-stage consolidation restores logically unified content into coherent units, improving the fidelity of the reconstructed document structure.